(draft) – all this content now found on HU?

 Press, Media and Case Studies, Researchers

 By posting in the most relevant category and clearly labelling your post it will enable other members of the community to find, read and respond to your posts.
 It will also allow greater choice over what people wish to read.
 Equally, if a topics cover side effects that you do not experience you may find it distressing to read, it is important to remember that not all those treated with pelvic radiotherapy will experience PRD and everyone experiences PRD differently.
 For example, not all people with PRD experience bowel symptoms, those who are going through a hard time with bladder symptoms may get distressed reading details about bowel issues.
-The forum categories are there to also assist in this choice.
+The Online Community categories are there to also assist in this choice.

 Some examples of labelling posts;